islajr/learn-java/roadmap/4-web-frameworks/notes.md

 This part of the application dictates how data is stored.
 It receives information and feeds it to the **service** which ultimately feeds it to the controller.

+## Service

+This serves as a middleman between the dao and the controller.
+It is connected to both and delivers the data being passed from the dao to the controller for use in whatever way needed.